OssamaDroid/ManageStateWithRxjava/README.md

 The purpose of creating such an application is to make it easier for developers who want to understand how this pattern work in a real application and maybe push this concept further.

 For simplicity, the app uses **Kotlin** and the following libraries **RxJava**, **RxAndroid**, and **RxBinding**

+I have also posted this [article](https://medium.com/@OssamaDroid/key-takeaways-from-managing-state-with-rxjava-by-jake-wharton-337ec54ff742) on Medium to explain the concept further.